bacalhau-project/examples/case-studies/duckdb-log-processing/README.md

-# Instructions to Running Bacalhau with DuckDB
+# Instructions to Distributed Queries with DuckDB

 ## Introduction
-These are the instructions for running DuckDB with Bacalhau.
+These are the instructions for running the distributed queries with DuckDB.
 It assumes you have a cluster setup (see [FromScratch.md#Cluster-Setup](Cluster Setup)) and a container to run (see [FromScratch.md#Building-a-Container](Building a Container)).

 ## Architecture
 The overall story of what you are doing here is the following: